 What is the difference between Yukon and Klondike solitaire?

 Klondike is one of the easier variants of Solitaire.
 It’s easy to pick up and a great stepping stone to other variants.
 But what makes it different from Yukon variants?

 In Klondike, cards can only be moved from a tableau column if they form a proper sequence.
 Alternatively, Yukon allows you to move groups of cards from a tableau column if they are not packed in sequence.
 As long as they form a descending sequence and color, then you can make the move.

 There’s also no stock or waste pile in Yukon, making the game a little bit more difficult.

 The goal of both games stays the same: build up four foundation piles in order from ace to King, all of which follow the same suit.

 What are the odds of winning Yukon solitaire?

-How many types of Yukon solitaire are there?
+How many types of Yukon variants are there?

-Yukon solitaire is more challenging than other variants, including Klondike, mainly as there is no stock or waste pile, and you must be extra patient to win a game.
+Yukon solitaire is more challenging than other variants, including Klondike, mainly because there is no stock or waste pile, and you must be extra patient to win a game.